Carl & Mavis McKnight

 If this list intimidates you or seems unrealistic, remember that progress takes time.
 This didn’t happen overnight for us, but we both had the desire and understanding to be equally committed to nurturing our marriage.
 Our suggestion: Try it and you will love it!

 Now see if you can list what characterizes your relationship and what positive changes you can add.
 Have an amazing time with it!

 Check out my special offer below.

-Order your copy today of “Secrets of a Good Wife: Sex Truths and Other Marriage Essentials.”
-You’ll receive 170, enjoyable and easy to read truths and tips to help you become the wife and companion you’ve imagined, and much more!
+Order your copy today of “The Ultimate Guide for a Hot, Spicy, Sexxy Marriage…And Christians Do It Too!”
+You’ll receive loads of enjoyable and easy to read tips, tools, and information to help ignite your desire, skyrocket your pleasure, experience mutual sexual joy and satisfaction, and much more!
 It’s time to invest in your dream!
-This information will help to transform your relationship for only $17.99 and includes free shipping.
-Order your personal copy today!
+This information will help to transform your relationship with sex and with your spouse for only $25.00.

 This is also a great gift for newlyweds, midi-weds and seasonedly-weds alike!